quantumlib/Cirq/docs/google/best_practices.md

 that your parameter sweeps, especially products of sweeps, do not become so excessively large that they overcome this limit.

+## Use batches if sweeps are not possible

+The engine has a method called `run_batch()` that can be used to send multiple circuits in a single request.
+This can be used to increase the efficiency and rep rate of your program.

+In order to efficiently batch circuits, the circuits in these batches must measure the same qubits and have the same number of repetitions for each circuit.

 ## Keep qubits busy

 Qubits that remain idle for long periods tend to dephase and decohere.
 Inserting a [Spin Echo](https://en.wikipedia.org/wiki/Spin_echo) into your circuit, such as a pair of involutions, such as two successive Pauli Y gates, will generally increase